turingschool/backend-curriculum-site/module2/lessons/authentication.md

 ---
 layout: page
 title: Authentication
+length: 120min
-tags: rails, authentication, bcrypt, ruby
+tags: rails, authentication, bcrypt, ruby, sessions, helper_methods
 ---

 ### If you are who you say you are...

 ---
 ## Learning Goals
+* explain the use of Authentication and why it's important
-*
+* implement Authentication using BCrypt
+* utilize Sessions in a Rails app
+* implement a helper_method for use in views and controllers

 ## Vocabulary
 * authentication
 * session
 * hash
+* helper_method
+* current_user

 ## Warm Up

-## In your authentication practice project from the other day...

-* What questions do you have?
+* What questions do you have about authentication?
 * What is the purpose of authentication?
 When might you use it?
+* What is a session?
+How do you use one in Rails?
 * What attributes did you give a user?
-* What controller actions did you have for user?
+* What controller actions did you have for User?
 * How did you handle logging a user in?

 ---

-# Overview
+## Overview

 * Creating a user in our database
 * Using *BCrypt* to hash passwords that we save